liangzheng816/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 # General migration performance guidance

 > [!IMPORTANT]
 > Many Microsoft SharePoint and Microsoft OneDrive customers run business-critical applications against the service that run in the background.
 These include content migration, data loss prevention (DLP), and backup solutions.
 >
 >We have implemented tighter throttling limits on background apps (migration, DLP and backup solutions) during weekday daytime hours.
-You should expect that these apps will achieve very limited throughput during these times.
-However, **during evening and weekend hours** for the region, the service will be ready to process a significantly higher volume of requests from background apps.
+You should expect that these apps achieve very limited throughput during these times.
+However, **during evening and weekend hours** for the region, the service is ready to process a significantly higher volume of requests from background apps.
 >
 > **Can Microsoft turn off the throttle to help me with migration?** **No.** Throttling is in place to protect the reliability and availability of the service.
 Throttling rules cannot be disabled or suspended.
-Opening a support ticket will not lift throttle.
+Opening a support ticket doesn't lift throttle.
 See the [FAQ and Troubleshooting](#faq-and-troubleshooting) section for additional information.

 ## Performance guidance for Migration Manager and SPMT